exercism/python/concepts/function-arguments/about.md

 ```

 Note that the `dict.values()` method is called to iterate through the `kwargs` dictionary values.
-When iterating over a dictionary the default is to iterate through the _keys_, so `dict.values()` needs to be specified explicitly.
+When iterating over a dictionary, the default is to iterate through the _keys_, so `dict.values()` needs to be specified explicitly.
 Following is an example of an arbitrary number of key-value pairs being passed to a function that then iterates over `kwargs.items()`:

 ```python